dolejska-daniel/casparcg-template-controller/README.md

 #### Update depending animations
 Animations may also depend on element updates (due to `update()` - `CG UPDATE` commands).
-This behaviour is also specified by animation's `after` property, but value being prefixed by `$`.
+This behaviour is also specified by animation's `after` property, but value is prefixed with `$`.

 **Element A**
 ```html